 This document is for information purposes only and should not be considered as legal advice on your individual circumstances.
-For further information please contact the FLAC's Telephone Information Line on 1890 350 250 or 01 874 5690, open Monday to Friday from 9.30-1pm and Monday evenings from 7-9pm.
+For further information please contact the FLAC's Telephone Information Line on 1890 350 250 or 01 874 5690, open Monday to Friday from 9.30-1pm and 2-5pm.